frulouis/fd-docs/docs/about.md

 # About Fru Dev

 Hi, I’m Fru 👋 — I build, experiment, and share what I learn at the intersection of data, AI/ML, and modern development tools.
-Fru Dev is my space to turn complex ideas into clear, practical tutorials that anyone can pick up and use.

 ## Why Fru Dev